planety/prologue/docs/routing.md

 app.run()
 ```

-You can also use `seq[httpMetod]` to register the same handler but supports multiple HTTP methods.
+You can also use `seq[HttpMethod]` to register the same handler but supports multiple HTTP methods.

 ```nim
 import prologue